RooneyMcNibNug/sysadmin-resources/README.md

 + [Systems Administration for Cyborgs](http://cyborginstitute.org/projects/administration/) - A _very_ nice series of short guides/introductions to SysAdmin principles and duties, including tools and best practices.
 Serves as a good intro to Linux SysAdmin work in general.

++ [Servers For Hackers](https://serversforhackers.com/) - Mostly hands-on guides and video tutorials for server configuration and management.
+Many posts are free, but there is a premium group of tutorials as well.

 + [Linux System Administrator/DevOps Interview Questions](https://github.com/chassing/linux-sysadmin-interview-questions) - Collection of interview questions for SysAdmin applicants - seems useful for preparation

 + [endoflife.date](https://endoflife.date/) - "This site maintains quick links for checking End Of Life dates for various tools and technologies."

 + [Regex For Noobs (like me!) - An Illustrated Guide](https://www.janmeppe.com/blog/regex-for-noobs/) - Gentle guide to using regular expressions (with illustrations, like it says)

++ ["This is what I tell people to do.."](https://www.reddit.com/r/linuxadmin/comments/2s924h/how_did_you_get_your_start/cnnw1ma/) - an intensive skill-testing build/config to-do given as a response to an question on how someone could get started with understanding linux system admin work (based on an old version of CentOS but still applicable as far as I can see.)

 + [The myth of Sisyphus, and other essays](https://archive.org/details/mythofsisyphusot00camu/) - ...a half-jest